front-of-house/presta/README.md

 That's pretty much it, but there are a few other things that I need to document:

 - full API for the included utilities
-- generating pathnames
+- generating dynamic pathnames
 - caching optimizations
 - concurrency
 - dynamic rendering on a server (yay!)

 ## Roadmap

-- Typescript - supported experimentally atm, but the library itself isn't typed
+- Typescript support

 ### License